DanPerry1808/PhotoelectricSim/README.md

 # Download and Installation
 ## Download
 To download the program, go to the Releases section of this repo.
+There is an executable file for Windows, any other platforms will have to use the Universal version.
+Note that the universal version requires Python 3 and Pygame as dependencies.
+The universal version is practically the same as cloning the project via Git.
 ## Running the program (Windows)
 Extract the zip file and run Photoelectric.exe.
-## Running the program (Linux)
+## Running the program (Universal)
 You will need Python 3 and Pygame installed for this to run.
 Extract the zip file, open the folder you extracted it to and open a terminal.
 Run the command `python3 photoelectric.py`.